Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is so modest that his ranch isn't called "Jayesh's ranch."
-It is simply called "Texas".
+Antarctica was made by sand everywhere.Then Jayesh used a flamethrower to turn it into ice.
+Finally it got so cold that it started snowing.
+And its also how winter was made.

-Updated on: [16/6/2025]
+Updated on: [17/6/2025]
 <!-- #jokeEnd -->